JiaruiFeng/TAGLAS/README.md

 x = dataset.x
 data = dataset[0]
 # Get node text feature for sample 0 by the global node_map key of the sample 0.
-data_x = [x[i] for i in data.node_map]
+sample_x = [x[i] for i in data.node_map]
 # We also provide direct access to the text feature of each sample by:
-data_x = dataset[0].x
+sample_x = dataset[0].x
 ```
+For node/edge-level datasets, since they contain only one graph, the local map is also the global map,
-The reason we store the feature in this way is to avoid the repeated text features,
+and the logic remains the same.
+The reason we store the features this way is to avoid repeated text features,
-especially for large dataset will only few unique text features (like molecule datasets).
+especially for large datasets with only a few unique text features (like molecule datasets).

 ### Tasks
 #### Supported tasks
 In this repository, we provide a unified way to generate tasks based on datasets.
 Currently, we support the following five task types:
-For node-level datasets:
-- `default`: The `default` task directly use the most common way used in the graph community for node/edge/graph-level tasks.
-Specifically it returns the whole original graph for node/edge level tasks and original graph sample for graph-level tasks.
-Meanwhile, it will use the node/edge features from the original source if the dataset have and generate identical feature otherwise.
-The type is mainly used for debug and baseline evaluation.
+- `default`: The `default` task implements the most common methods used in the graph community for node, edge, and graph-level tasks.
+Specifically, it returns the entire original graph for node and edge-level tasks and an original graph sample for graph-level tasks.
+Additionally, it uses the node and edge features from the original source if available; otherwise, it generates identical features.
+This type is mainly used for debugging and baseline evaluation.
-- `default_text`: The logic of `default_text` tasks is the same as `default` except that all features are replaced with text feature.
-Meanwhile, we also support to convert all text features to sentence embedding.
+- `default_text`: The logic of `default_text` tasks is the same as `default`, except that all features are replaced with text features.
+Additionally, we support converting all text features to sentence embeddings.
-- `subgraph`: The `subgraph` task will convert node/edge-level tasks into subgraph-based.
-Namely, for the target node/edge, it will sample a subgraph around the target.
-Same to the `defualt` task, it use the original node/edge features.
+- `subgraph`:The subgraph task converts node and edge-level tasks into subgraph-based tasks.
+Specifically, for the target node or edge, it will sample a subgraph around the target.
+Similar to the default task, it uses the original node and edge features.
-- `subgraph_text`: The logic of `subgraph_text` tasks is the same as `subgrapg` except that all features are replaced with text feature.
+- `subgraph_text`: The logic of `subgraph_text` tasks is the same as `subgraph` except that all features are replaced with text features.
-- `QA`: The `QA` task will convert all prediction into question-answering format. a `question` and `answer` key will be included in each sample.
-In default, the `QA` tasks will sample subgraph for node/edge-level tasks.
+- `QA`: The QA task converts all tasks into a question-answering format.
+Each sample will include a question and an answer key.
+By default, the QA tasks will sample subgraphs for node and edge-level tasks.

 #### Load tasks
 To load a specific task, simply call: